 It's always fun to make Halloween decorations, and you can never have too many of them.
-Glow-in-the-dark paint makes it possible to show off your Halloween decorations at night too.
-The instructions for making these super cool ghosts is found at Squigly’s Arts & Crafts.
+Glow-in-the-dark paint makes it possible to show off your Halloween decorations at night, too.
+The instructions for making these super cool ghosts are found at Squigly’s Arts & Crafts.

 34. Paper Mache Hens

 To make this an easier project, mollymoo has included a pattern for the hen in the tutorial.
 Moms will love to receive a paper mache hen gift.

 35. Bean Bag Checkers

 The boys will love competing in a competition of bean bag checkers.
 For the directions to make this game, go to juicy bits.
 The checkers and game board will be silent, but will the boys playing checkers?
 I don't think so!

 36. Juice Box Boats

 You'll really be surprised at how easy these boats are to make.
 The directions are found on THE JOYS OF BOYS site.
 This is a great summer or camping project.

 A great way to recycle old CDs and empty plastic containers, the end products are customizable and entirely creative.
 Make it even more fun by spending a little extra time imagining and designing an alien to ride in the spacecraft.
 Especially well-suited for an outer-space-themed birthday party.
 Instructions on FeltMagnet.

 38. Paper Hats